BieremaBoyzProgramming/bbpPairings/README.txt

 Since BBP Pairings supports more than one Swiss system, an argument specifying which Swiss system to use for pairing is required.

-For the most part, BBP Pairings was written to be compatible with compilers supporting the 2014 C++ standard (C++14).
-However, C++14 has no portable way to perform file path manipulation as is performed by JaVaFo (where the output file is created in the same directory as the input file if no directory is specified).
-Thus, by default, BBP Pairings does not have this capability, and the directory must be specified for both the input and output files if needed.
-However, this is included as a new feature in the working draft of the upcoming C++ standard (C++17), and if BBP Pairings is linked with a library that supports the new API, BBP Pairings will behave like JaVaFo in this respect (assuming that the proper flags were enabled when compiling BBP Pairings).

-If file path manipulation is not supported by a build, this is mentioned in the version information displayed when using the -r flag.

 The acceptable syntax forms for running BBP Pairings are: bbpPairings.exe [-r] bbpPairings.exe [-r] (--burstein | --dutch) input-file -c [-l check-list-file] bbpPairings.exe [-r] (--burstein | --dutch) input-file -p [output-file] [-l check-list-file] bbpPairings.exe [-r] (--burstein | --dutch) (model-file -g | -g [config-file]) -o trf_file [-s random_seed] [-l check-list-file]

-On a build of BBP Pairings that supports file path manipulation capabilities, the check-list-file argument is optional, with the same default as JaVaFo.
-If no directory is given and file path manipulation is supported, the checklist file is written to the same directory as input-file or trf_file (whichever is present).

 If bbpPairings.exe is not in the search path, the path to the executable should be substituted for bbpPairings.exe.
 For example, on Unix-based systems, if